 LED, a light-emitting diode, is a two-lead semiconductor that has become a popular source of artificial light these days.
 In the simplest of terms, it glows when an electric current passes through it.
-Coming to LED Drivers, they are an electrical device capable of regulating the power to an LED.
+Coming to LED Driver, they are an electrical device capable of regulating the power to an LED.
 Why do we need to regulate the power, you might ask?
-This is because an LED might get damaged as the forward voltage (Vf) of an LED changes with temperature.
+This is because an LED might get damaged as the forward voltage (VF) of an LED changes with temperature.

 Choosing the right LED Driver

 LED drivers should be chosen based on attributes and applications i.e. by Supply Voltage (-0.3 to +20 V, 2.7 to 5.5 V, 3 to 5.5 V), Output Voltage (up to 198 V) and Maximum Switching Frequency (from 200 Hz to 200 GHz).
 They should also be chosen based on the desired function i.e. constant current LED driver, high power, RGB, 24v LED driver, dimmable LED driver, as an LED Driver Board or LED Driver Integrated circuit and for any circuits that may require LED driver chips.

 LED is similar to a diode and the current is exponential to voltage.
 It is based on Shockley’s diode equation i.e. any minor change in voltage can make a huge difference in current.
 Chances are high that while designing an LED driver if the voltage is set too high it might overheat or destroy the LED(s).
 Resistors in series can be a simple way of passively stabilizing the current, but energy might get wasted in the resistors.
 An active constant current driver is generally used to power and to regulate the light output to increase the life of batteries.

 LDO Linear regulators, Switching Regulators, and µModule Regulators are few of the most used regulators.